|1. Orion SkyQuest XT10g||2. Sky-Watcher 10||3. Zhumell Z12 Deluxe|

 Since the beginning, humans have always been curious about the stars, planets, and the larger universe.
 A few centuries later when man was able to comprehend more profound thoughts, he invented the first telescope.
 Although it has changed a lot and become more advanced with time, the underlying configuration has remained the same.
 Telescopes are widely used to observe the limitless sky and occasionally the nearby boat.
 The applications are many.

 There is nothing perfect in the world.
 In the same way, the best telescope simply does not exist.
-However, there are a few models which may come close to the ideal design.
+However, there are a few models that may come close to the ideal design.
 We are here to help you make the right choice and educate your reasons for doing so.

 This guide should help you learn about the best telescopes for viewing planets available in the market, enabling you to make a well-informed decision.
 Any telescope that falls under our list of some of the best telescopes for viewing planets and galaxies so read on if you know someone who would love to get it as their surprise!